 According to Rogers (1959), we want to feel, experience and behave in ways which are consistent with our self-image and which reflect what we would like to be like, our ideal-self.
 The closer our self-image and ideal-self are to each other, the more consistent or congruent we are and the higher our sense of self-worth.

 A person is said to be in a state of incongruence if some of the totality of their experience is unacceptable to them and is denied or distorted in the self-image.

 The humanistic approach states that the self is composed of concepts unique to ourselves.
 The self-concept includes three components:

-Self worth (or self-esteem) what we think about ourselves.
+Self-worth (or self-esteem) comprises what we think about ourselves.
 Rogers believed feelings of self-worth developed in early childhood and were formed from the interaction of the child with the mother and father.